Article written by Elisa - Travel Writer & Local in France

-What to Do in Lyon for 2 Days – A Detailed Lyon Itinerary
+How to Visit Lyon in 2 Days – A Detailed Lyon Itinerary

 Two Days in Lyon Itinerary: Day One

 1. Learn about Lugdunum

-To complete the visit, admire the spectacular remains of the Roman Grand Theater and Odéon, next to the museum, both listed as UNESCO World Heritage.
+To complete the visit, admire the spectacular remains of the Roman Grand Theater and Odéon, next to the museum, which are listed as UNESCO World Heritage.

 2. Walk up to the Basilique of Notre Dame de Fourvière

-From the Lugdunumum, walk rue Roger Radisson up to the Basilica of Notre Dame de Fourvière for one of Lyon’s top sights and one of the city’s best views.
+From the Lugdunum, walk rue Roger Radisson up to the Basilica of Notre Dame de Fourvière for one of Lyon’s top sights and one of the city’s best views.

-Like the Sacré Coeur in Montmartre, Notre Dame de Fourvière was built with private funds, and it is dedicated to the Virgin Mary.
+Like the Sacré Coeur in Montmartre, Notre Dame de Fourvière was built with private funds and is dedicated to the Virgin Mary.
 According to locals, She pushed away a Cholera epidemic in 1832 and prevented the Prussian invasion in 1870 during the Franco-Prussian War.

 After a quick tour around the basilica, you will realize that not everything was sculpted or decorated due to a lack of funds.
 But it is an interesting building to explore, with its underground passages, tribunes, secret spaces, and crypt.

-Finally, admire the view from the basilica’s esplanade.
-When the weather is good, you can see Mont Blanc in the French Alps!
+Finally, admire the view from the Basilica’s esplanade.
+When the weather is good, you can see the Mont Blanc in the French Alps!

 4. Visit Saint-Jean Cathedral

-Saint-Jean Cathedral is Lyon’s beating heart.
-The cathedral’s construction took three centuries to finish, from 1175 to 1490, and the building is a beautiful blend of Romanesque and Gothic styles.
+Saint-Jean Baptiste Cathedral is Lyon’s beating heart.
+The Cathedral’s construction took three centuries to finish, from 1175 to 1490, and the building is a beautiful blend of Romanesque and Gothic styles.

 Visit the Cathedral inside and admire its 16th-century astronomical clock and the beautiful stained-glass windows from the beginning of the 12th century.

 5. Get Lost in Vieux Lyon

-This Lyon itinerary continues with a stroll around Vieux Lyon (Old Lyon) along the Saône River’s right bank.
+This Lyon 2-day itinerary continues with a stroll around Vieux Lyon (Old Lyon) along the Saône River’s right bank.
 This area is home to the largest Renaissance area in Europe after Venice, with pretty craft shops, restaurants, and bars.